 Bio

-Corporal Wagstaff holds a B.S. in Business Administration and a B.A. in Spanish from the College of Charleston, as well as a M.S. in Criminal Justice-Public Administration from Liberty University.
-The focus of his graduate research was engendering a climate for evidence-based policing through organizational design.
-He has co-authored research on the relationship between citizen oversight and procedural justice in policing, which was published in the American Journal of Criminal Justice.
+Sergeant Wagstaff holds a BS in Business Administration and Spanish from the College of Charleston, and an MS in Criminal Justice-Public Administration from Liberty University.
+The focus of his graduate research was engendering a climate for evidence-based policing in local law enforcement through organizational design.
+He has co-authored research published in the American Journal of Criminal Justice on the relationship between citizen oversight and procedural justice in policing.
 Other research interests include police accountability, leadership, and organizational change.